Neyyanjayesh/HandyHub/README.md

-# HandyHub Home Services
+# QuickFix Home Services
-Welcome to HandyHub Home Services!
+Welcome to QuickFix Home Services!
 We are a one-stop solution for all your home service needs in the Hyderabad area.
 Whether you need plumbing, electrical, carpentry, or any other home service, we've got you covered.

 ## About Us
-At HandyHub, we understand the importance of a well-maintained home.
+At QuickFix, we understand the importance of a well-maintained home.
 Our team of skilled professionals is dedicated to providing top-notch services with a commitment to quality and customer satisfaction.

 ## Services Offered